-Because writing is a form of art, a creative expression by which you reveal something to the world, it is often inspired by the other art that can be found all around us.
-Pinterest has actually been a great piece to help me with my motivation.
-I have boards where I can pin quotes and artwork of all kinds, relating to other stories I greatly admire, to my own works, or to nothing in particular.
+Because writing is an art medium, it is often inspired by the other art that can be found all around us.
+Pinterest has actually been a great piece for gaining motivation.
+I have boards where I can pin quotes and artwork of all kinds.

 Similarly, great music (I work well with movie scores) can help you gain inspiration and motivation.
-If it connects with you, there's something there to feed off of.
+If you connects with it, there's something there to feed off of.
 Use it!

-Of course, most of all, other stories give you a bouncing point from which to work, not only teaching you how to refine your craft in innumerable ways, but also giving you bits of inspiration and a greater understanding of what speaks to you.
+Most of all, other stories give you a starting point from which to work, not only teaching you how to refine your craft in innumerable ways, but also giving you bits of inspiration and a greater understanding of what speaks to you.
 Movies, television, and especially books are great inspiration pieces and incredible motivators.
 Make use of them!

 Friends, Family, and Fans

-Now, again, you should be your own motivation.
+Your main motivation should be internal.
 Writing only because you want others to be proud of you isn't going to do you any good in the end.
 It has to be more intrinsic than that.

 The Lesser Evil: Femi...